msamsami/clonellm/README.md

 ]
 ```

 **Step 2**.
-Initialize an embedding model using CloneLLM's `LiteLLMEmbeddings` or any other Langchain's embeddings.
+Initialize an embedding model using CloneLLM's `LiteLLMEmbeddings` or Langchain's embeddings.
 Then, initialize a clone with your documents, embedding model, and your referred LLM.
 ```python
 from clonellm import CloneLLM, LiteLLMEmbeddings